 Dr. Ty is a diplomate of the American Board of Orthopaedic Surgery.
 She has a particular focus in pediatric hand and upper extremity disorders.
 Her research interests include congenital hand conditions, brachial plexus birth palsy and trauma of the upper extremity.

-A type of spine brace that’s now used to treat scoliosis in kids everywhere, the Wilmington brace was designed right here at duPont Hospital for Children and is now used worldwide.
+A type of spine brace that’s now used to treat scoliosis in kids everywhere, the Wilmington brace was designed right here at Nemours Children’s Hospital, Delaware and is now used worldwide.
 In short, it’s a brace that’s designed specifically to fit each patient, using X-ray imaging of the spine.
 The brace is made of lightweight plastic and can be easily hidden under loose-fitting clothes.

-The Gait Analysis Laboratory at duPont Hospital for Children was created in 1993 to provide the medical community with state-of-the-art, computer-assisted motion analysis of the complex movement patterns of patients.
+The Gait Analysis Laboratory at Nemours Children’s Hospital, Delaware was created in 1993 to provide the medical community with state-of-the-art, computer-assisted motion analysis of the complex movement patterns of patients.
 The lab develops an insightful, three-dimensional model of the patients pre- and post-treatment to determine changes in motion and improvement in function.

 The experts at our Nemours Spine and Scoliosis Center participated in innovative collaborative research with others in the field of pediatric scoliosis that led to a simple test called the “ScoliScore Test,” used to figure out how mild or severe a patient’s scoliosis curve will be.
 Kids simply provide a saliva sample, which is then sent to a lab for processing.
 If the results show a mild curve, we may not need to do anything but observe the child’s progression over time.
 If the test shows a severe curve, we focus immediately on treatment options.